 In 2009, when we launched the first rechargeable technology in the DBS market, we felt confident that our devices would provide predictable performance for up to nine years.
 This confidence was based largely on accelerated lab-testing.
 Today, as part of our commitment to the Medtronic mission to DBS therapy, we have invested in post-market analysis and continuous device testing to validate our predictive models, and confidently extend device service life from 9 to 15 years.*

-Medtronic gives you the first safe† access to MRI anywhere on the body for diagnosing health conditions in DBS patients.
-Eligible patients with an Activa RC neurostimulator may have an MRI scan anywhere on the body under certain conditions.
-Refer to the MRI Guidelines for Medtronic Deep Brain Stimulation Systems and DBS MRI Eligibility Sheet for a complete list of conditions and instructions for use (available on the Medtronic Manuals Library).
+The Activa RC DBS system is ready for today’s imaging needs: Eligible patients with an Activa RC neurostimulator may have an MRI scan anywhere on the body under certain conditions.† Refer to the MRI Guidelines for Medtronic Deep Brain Stimulation Systems and DBS MRI Eligibility Sheet for a complete list of conditions and instructions for use.
+Access these documents through the Medtronic MRI Resource Library.

 Patient-specific data — including historical settings and therapeutic response — is stored in the neurostimulator for easy access from the clinician programmer.